 This myth has its origins in 2000, when a graph by physicist Bill P. Curry (“Microwave Absorption in Brain Tissue'' [Grey Matter]) claimed to indicate that tissue damage increases with the rising frequency of radio waves.
 That one chart drove the myths that mobile phones cause cancer.
 His findings also showed a steep increase in microwave absorption by the brain at higher frequencies.
 This in turn has led to fears of 5G health risks.
 However, several studies have refuted his findings because Dr. Curry’s data looked only at exposed tissues in a lab, not cells deep inside our body.
 His research failed to take into account the “shielding effect” of human skin.
 Our skin has the ability to block out higher radio frequencies and protect our insides.
 Electromagnetic hypersensitivity (EHS) is a legitimate, serious and documented sensitivity to electromagnetic fields with some serious side effects.
 However, it’s worth noting that electromagnetic frequencies are produced by anything that uses electricity.
 This includes cell phones, TVs, computers, power lines, and microwaves.
 5G technology works by using higher frequencies on the electromagnetic spectrum.
 The frequencies range from 3.5 gigahertz (GHz) to several tens of GHz.
 Prior to 5G being launched, these higher frequencies weren’t used in mobile networks.
 They are typically used in devices like modern computer processors, security scanners.

-5G networks spread the coronavirus
+5G dangers to humans and the 5G networks spread the coronavirus

 Yes, this is a myth out there and despite sounding super ridiculous, this conspiracy theory gained some traction in the early days of the COVID-19 pandemic.
 However, as far as any research we could find, viruses do not yet have the ability to teleport and there is no truth to this myth.
 You can rest assured that a 5G tower will not give you covid.